-Because the mold spores are airborne, some people are very sensitive to it and it can cause allergic reactions, sneezing, wheezing, skin irritation and impact your overall health.
+Because the mold spores are airborne, some people are susceptible to it, and it can cause allergic reactions, sneezing, wheezing, skin irritation, and impact your overall health.
 Long-term exposure to mold may have more serious health risks.

 How mold affects the sale of your property

 Some buyers are VERY concerned about water intrusion and mold and will not purchase a home where mold has been discovered.
 There are buyers who realize that if a property has had mold and it has been remediated, then the problem has been addressed.
 That is why you want to be sure that it has been diagnosed by a professional, and remediated, with all documentation.

 Additionally, if there is active mold on the property, a home inspector may discover it in the home inspection.
 Additionally, an appraiser will be coming out to the property to complete an appraisal and if there is the presence of mold, it may be difficult to get a loan on the property.
 Banks generally do not want to loan on the property with active mold.